AnthonyDNB/Camouflage-Selector-Concept/README.md

 4Recce - Helped me with the descriptions for a quick overview of the camos/outfits <br />
 Sly - Used his Clothing Cube model <br />
 Brave Blades - Used his human texters template <br />
-SFEDS - Dude found out they is a other slot i can use to stop the lockpicking bug and he is working on the VIP roster batch file replacer <br />
+SFEDS - Dude found out they is a other slot i can use to stop the lockpicking bug and he is worked on the batch file replacer <br />